 President, The Protection Bureau

 Welcoming the internet of things into your home has its advantages.
 Home automation devices allow you to check the status of your home and control things like the temperature, lighting, and door locks remotely.
-A lot of these devices also come with scheduling features that allow you to, for example, never forget to turn the porch lights off before bed, or grant the delivery person access into your home with Amazon Key (a smart door lock program that works with the Amazon Cloud Cam). door locks, the Schlage Encode, works with Amazon Key and allows owners to create and manipulate up to 99 unique access codes.
-Meaning, you can give a family member or friend a code for the day just to check on the status of your home (and to clear up that incriminating newspaper pile) while you’re away.
+Many newer locks and sensors support Matter (often over Thread) for fast, local, multi‑ecosystem control, while most cameras still operate within brand apps.
+Look for devices that participate in the U.S. Cyber Trust Mark program for stronger baseline security.
+Scheduling and geofencing features can help you, for example, never forget to turn the porch lights off before bed, or grant a delivery person one‑time access with Amazon Key where available. door locks, the Schlage Encode, works with Amazon Key and allows owners to create and manipulate up to 99 unique access codes — meaning you can give a family member or friend a code just to check on the status of your home (and to clear up that incriminating newspaper pile) while you’re away.

 Smart light bulbs — like Philips Hue — can be commanded directly from your smartphone.
 Before you go on vacation, schedule when you want to control the lights depending on the time of day, use geofencing to automatically turn the lights on or off when you leave, or use sunrise/sunset automations.
-Floodlights, or outdoor security lighting, might also prove beneficial, as many are motion-activated and will turn on when someone graces the sensor.
+Floodlights, or outdoor security lighting, might also prove beneficial, as many are motion-activated (and increasingly combine radar with PIR) and will turn on when someone graces the sensor.

 A UNC-Charlotte study revealed that some incarcerated burglars were less likely to enter a home they saw was protected by alarms.
 So, not only is it a generally good practice to let visitors and guests know they’re being recorded (especially if audio is involved), doing so might also deter a potential burglar.
-(So, yes, those security system window decals might also come in handy.)
+Recent FBI “property stolen” data show average losses per burglary around a few thousand dollars, and in the largest U.S. cities, residential burglary remains below 2019 baselines with modest year‑to‑year movement, according to the Council on Criminal Justice.
 Frisk told us that a security system won’t necessarily prevent burglaries, but that “it puts the intruder on a timer, so when they come in, they get a few items of interest and leave within a few minutes of alarm activation.”
 Amazon Key come with a robust lineup of security coverage, including intrusion sensors (for doors and windows), environmental (for carbon monoxide, fire, and flooding), surveillance, and safety (like panic buttons).

 A do-it-yourself system puts the onus on you to keep tabs on your home and install your system.
 Typically, self-monitoring is the biggest difference between a purely DIY system and a traditional one, and the former typically lacks hefty fees and yearly contracts.
 On the other hand, professional or traditional systems come with central monitoring stations (that will call the police for you) and will send representatives who can evaluate your home’s vulnerabilities, helping you decide where to best place all of your devices.
-However, you can have the best of both worlds, as some self-monitored companies offer both professional monitoring and the contract-free flexibility of a do-it-yourself system, like abode, Google Nest Secure, and Ring Alarm.
+However, you can have the best of both worlds, as some self-monitored companies offer both professional monitoring and the contract-free flexibility of a do-it-yourself system, like abode, Google Nest, and Ring Alarm, along with newer hybrids like ADT Self Setup.

 Some professional monitoring companies let you opt in to their services penalty-free for the duration of your vacation, which is a huge benefit because it cuts down on the opportunity you might miss a text alert from your DIY security system.

-Tech giants like Google Nest Secure and Ring Alarm are continuing to delve into the home automation and home security spaces, and industry experts have told us this is pretty indicative of today’s overall demand.
+Tech giants like Google Nest and Ring Alarm are continuing to delve into the home automation and home security spaces, and industry experts have told us this is pretty indicative of today’s overall demand.
 “There’s sort of this idea of coopetition — which is, we’re all competing against each other in some regard, but we’re all better positioned if we’re working together, just to make sure users have the best experience possible,” Daniel Roberts, CEO and founder of DIY security company Scout Alarm, told us.
-Roberts also told us Scout doesn’t have a team of AI professionals, and this is one of the reasons it chose to partner with companies like Nest that do.
+Roberts also told us Scout doesn’t have a team of AI professionals, and this is one of the reasons it chose to partner with companies like Nest that do — while broader interoperability continues to improve via standards like Matter and Thread.

 So, if you’re wondering how to start automating, see how many companies and devices your home security system plays well with.
 This includes checking voice assistant compatibility (so you can arm your system by telling Alexa or Google Assistant) and knowing which wireless standards your base station (or system) uses.
-Built-in Zigbee and Z-Wave radios allow your security system or other home automation devices to communicate with things like Smart light bulbs
+Built-in Zigbee, Z-Wave, and Thread radios allow your security system or other home automation devices to communicate with things like smart bulbs; Matter support is now common for locks and sensors (cameras are still largely outside the standard), and preferring devices with the U.S. Cyber Trust Mark can help you choose products with stronger baseline security.

 No internet-connected device is completely ironclad when it comes to potential hacking.
 We’ve found that reputable companies typically do a decent job of updating software and tending to your data’s privacy and security, but even these companies aren’t 100% consistent.
+National guidance from authorities like the UK NCSC and the U.S. NSA recommends basics like unique passwords, multi-factor authentication, separate networks for IoT devices, and disabling unnecessary remote access.
 “No matter what cam you buy, it’s critically important for everyone in your family to vigilantly protect your network and practice cyber-safety,” Monica Eaton-Cardone, owner, co-founder and COO of Chargebacks911, told us for our generally good practice “Be careful where you place these cameras in your home, keep your passwords guarded and up-to-date, set a ‘Google Alert’ that warns you of security breaches, and explain to your children why they should never disclose personal or network information with anyone they meet online.”

 “No matter what cam you buy, it’s critically important for everyone in your family to vigilantly protect your network and practice cyber-safety.”